rollout/onprem-private-key/README.md

 1. Signer verify the incoming certificate md5 points to a valid public key (reply with error if not)
 1. Signer sign the incoming data and send it to the responseURL given in the request.

+``Note:``
+In case you just want to see the result of your signed data sent to mocked rollout server you may provide the following responseUrl:
+`http://<this domain>/rollout/dummyRollout/app-versions/:appId/signing_data/:transactionId` with method=`POST` and body as you expect to send to rollout.
+ `:appId` and `:transactionId` are provided by rollout (and you may provide them with arbitrary values).

 ### Project structure
 ```c